neoname/neoname/README.md

 ### ello everybody my name is ~~markiplier~~ neoname

-you've reached the lamest github page in history. there is literally nothing of interest here. i work mostly on shitpost-style programs or my website
+you've reached the lamest github page in history. there is literally nothing of interest here. i work mostly on shitpost-style programs or my (my?) website

 <!--
 **neoname/neoname** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.